-I made it clear last time that I usually prefer the leeward side, but there are good reasons to use the windward side as well.
+I made it clear last time that I usually prefer the leeward side, but there are good reasons to use the windward side as well, now that we were able to to get one of the aluminum docks in buffalo ny designs we don’t really see a difference.
 I’ll use the example of our pump-out station here at D-dock again because it is familiar to our members.

 Reasons to use the windward side:

 - The leeward side is full or for some reason your only choice is windward.

 - All of the necessary line handling (arrival and departure) can be done from the cockpit with no one forward!

 - It’s a great time to practice your boat-backing skills!

 Just like last time, line handling will be accomplished from the boat, prop walk is to port, and wind is from the South.